Are dogs colour blind? Understanding how dogs see colour - BC SPCA

 What colour is best for your dog’s favourite toy?

-The colour that stands out most for your dog is blue!
-(Although purple looks blue to him, too).
+The colour that stands out most for your dog is blue, although purple looks blue as well.

 Which is why when playing a game of fetch with a ball, your dog might have a hard time telling the difference between a red or green ball on the green grass since it all looks the same to him.
 However, he will be able to discern the blue toy over the rest, which makes playing more fun!